 T0: There is no evidence of a primary tumor.

-T1: The tumor is 2 centimeters (cm) or smaller.
+T1: The tumor is 2 cm or smaller.
 It does not involve nearby blood vessels.

 T2: Either of these:

-- More than one tumor, but none larger than 5 cm.
+More than 1 tumor, but none larger than 5 cm.

-T3a: There is more than one tumor, and at least one is larger than 5 cm.
+T3a: There is more than 1 tumor, and at least 1 is larger than 5 cm.

-T3b: The tumor (of any size) involves the major veins around the liver.
+T3b: A tumor of any size involves the major veins around the liver.

 T4: Either of these:

-- The tumor has broken through the visceral peritoneum (layer of tissue that lines the abdomen).
+The tumor has broken through the visceral peritoneum, which is the layer of tissue that lines the abdomen.

-Node.
-The "N" in the TNM staging system stands for lymph nodes, the tiny, bean-shaped organs that help fight infection.
+The "N" in the TNM staging system stands for lymph nodes.
+These tiny, bean-shaped organs help fight infection.
 Lymph nodes near the liver are called regional lymph nodes.
 Lymph nodes in other parts of the body are called distant lymph nodes.